Our Commitment to Safety

 We have ZERO tolerance for inappropriate behavior of any kind, and we put resources behind that stance.
-Over the years, we have been taken many actions to help combat child abuse of any kind, including advocating for the passage of the U.S. PROTECT ACT, which improved background screening systems and access.
-We have also partnered with the FBI, the National Center for Missing & Exploited Children and the Center for Disease Control to contribute to the development of safety practices that benefit ALL youth-serving organizations.
+Over the years, we have taken many actions to help combat child abuse of any kind, including advocating for the passage of the U.S. PROTECT ACT, which improved background screening systems and access.
+We have also partnered with the FBI, the National Center for Missing & Exploited Children and the Centers for Disease Control to contribute to the development of safety practices that benefit ALL youth-serving organizations.

 Our Six-Step Safety Plan

 Boys & Girls Clubs of America (BGCA) is committed to helping our Clubs provide a safe and secure experience for youth.
 Through our Child & Club Safety Department, we implement a six-step plan that follows the best practices available today, using the latest advances in technology and expertise:

 - Criminal background checks are required for every staff member and board member at local Boys & Girls Club affiliates.
 In addition, criminal background checks are required for any volunteer who has direct contact with children.
 Additionally, all potential employees and volunteers are run through the National Sex Offender Registry.
 BGCA partners with one of the largest background screening companies to provide the most comprehensive screenings available today.

 - Ongoing training and supervision of staff is critical.
 Clubs participate in a wide variety of child safety training conducted through seminars, conferences and webinars.

 - All facilities and vehicles are required to comply with federal, state and local safety laws.
 BGCA works with leading experts in the area of security technology to develop state-of-the-art solutions for our 4,300 sites.